 This information is compiled from the Nebraska State Accounting Manual, University Business Travel Policy & uniform Campus Travel Guidelines and is not inclusive of all rules and policies.
-Refer to the University's travel webpage as necessary.
+Refer to the NU Travel website as necessary.

-Employee Moving Expense Mileage Rate effective January 1, 2020 is $.17/mile
+Employee Moving Expense Mileage Rate effective January 1, 2021 is $.16/mile

 Please note: The University will reimburse employees for airline fees that are reasonable and necessary for the stated business purpose of the trip.
 Please itemize these expenses by date and explain any unusual or excessive charges.